GaetaEmanuele/Challenge3/README.md

 1. In case you do not have that variables before running the code on terminale you must digit export PACS_ROOT=complete_path_to_pacs-exampples_folder/Examples. for having the full path it is enought to go in our local repository pacs-examples/Examples and on terminal digits pwd
 2. In case your device is a MAC book and you use docker for having the linux machine you also must set the variable LD_LIBRARY_PATH.
 On the terminal you have to write export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/full-path/to/the/library in our case will be the sub folder lib of pacs-examples/Examples
 3. Now in Challenge3/src you can do make on terminal
+4. For run in parallel you must digit on the terminal: mpirun -np 4 ./main you can decide the number of processor, just for example i put 4 in the command.
+If you want run in the serial version it is enough to write in the bash ./main